gosphotodesign - Fotolia

-ERP systems come in many different forms, so it is important to find the best ERP software to help you achieve your business goals and optimize your systems and processes.
-Since ERP is one of the most difficult systems to implement because of its end-to-end impact on corporate systems and operations, the success of your ERP implementation is as important as the ERP system itself.
+ERP systems come in many different forms, so it is important to find the best ERP software to help companies achieve their business goals and optimize their systems and processes.
+Because ERP is one of the most difficult systems to implement due to its end-to-end impact on corporate systems and operations, the success of ERP implementation is as important as the ERP system itself.

 Not every company is the same.
-Choosing the best ERP software isn't just a matter of looking at the features and offerings of different vendors.
-It's a matter of looking at those features and seeing how they best fit your company.
+Choosing the best ERP software isn't just a matter of looking at the features and offerings of different vendors; it's a matter of looking at those features and seeing how they best fit the company.

-While every ERP software vendor has essentially the same functions, each one caters to certain industry and company types.
-Here are several common ERP use case scenarios in which you might find yourself, as well as the products that might help you resolve issues and achieve goals.
+While every ERP software vendor offers essentially the same functions, each one caters to certain industry and company types.
+Here are several common ERP scenarios in which companies might find themselves, as well as the products that might help them resolve issues and achieve goals.

 Limited internal resources

-A company has limited internal resources and wants an ERP system that already has features and functions that are attuned to its industry.
-Infor, Epicor Software Corp., Microsoft Dynamics 365 and Oracle JD Edwards all offer industry specializations of their ERP software, so a good place to start is checking out the specialties of each vendor.
+A company has limited internal resources and wants an ERP system that already has features and functions attuned to its industry.
+Infor CloudSuite, Epicor ERP, Microsoft Dynamics 365 and Sage Business Cloud Enterprise Management all offer industry specializations of their ERP software, so a good place to start is checking out the specialties of each vendor.

 Infor has a strong reputation in ERP for process and discrete manufacturing, distribution, food and beverage, and consumer goods.
 Epicor supports all modes of manufacturing and distribution organizations, as well as companies in the retail and service industries.
-Microsoft Dynamics 365 supports manufacturing, distribution, services and public sector organizations, but has particular strength in the retail and e-commerce industry.
-Oracle JD Edwards has industry vertical offerings in consumer packaged goods, manufacturing, companies that are asset-intensive and must track their assets through asset lifecycles, and projects and services industries.
+Microsoft Dynamics 365 supports manufacturing, distribution, services and public sector organizations, but is particularly strong in the retail and e-commerce industry.
+Sage has industry vertical offerings in distribution, process manufacturing, discrete manufacturing, and food and beverage, as well as chemicals and services.

-If your internal resources are constrained, it is equally important to check out the vendor's support network and resources in ERP planning, implementation, training and ongoing technical support.
-You might also consider a cloud-based ERP system, so you can avoid purchasing hardware and software.
+If an organization's internal resources are constrained, it is equally important to check out the vendor's support network and resources in ERP planning, implementation, training and ongoing technical support.
+Companies might also consider a cloud-based ERP system, so they can avoid purchasing hardware and software.

 Midsize international operations

-NetSuite ERP, which is now an Oracle company, is a cloud-based offering with a sweet spot in financial and compliance software.
-NetSuite ERP supports financial, currency, taxation and compliance functionality and reporting in over 160 countries, and it has the ability to roll all of these different finance localizations into a single, consolidated financial statement for a global organization.
-NetSuite ERP has optional modules for customer relationship management and e-commerce, so if you start with financials, you can always extend into these other ERP systems later.
+Oracle NetSuite is a cloud-based offering, with a sweet spot in financial and compliance software.
+Oracle NetSuite supports financial, currency, taxation and compliance functionality, as well as reporting in over 160 countries.
+It also has the ability to roll all of these different finance localizations into a single, consolidated financial statement for a global organization.
+It has optional modules for CRM and e-commerce, so if companies start with financials, they can always extend into these other ERP applications later.

 Internal ERP business and IT experts

-A large enterprise has a core of internal ERP business and IT experts, and it wants the ability to configure ERP to its business without having to take on the risk of developing its own customizations.
-The best ERP software in this case would be an ERP suite that offers a broad spectrum of pick-and-choose modules and functionality so the company can build its own ERP package.
+A large enterprise has a core of internal ERP business and IT experts and wants the ability to configure ERP to its business without having to take on the risk of developing its own customizations.
+The best ERP software, in this case, would be an ERP suite that offers a broad spectrum of pick-and-choose modules and functionality so the company can build its own ERP package.

-SAP Business One is a strong choice in this case.
-It offers over 80 different modules that can be configured into a suite for a specific business.
-Clients can also choose how they want new ERP enhancements to be delivered -- continuously, quarterly or by major software release.
+SAP S/4HANA is a strong choice in this case.
+It offers numerous modules that companies can organize into a suite for a specific business, and it can deploy on premises, in the cloud or in a hybrid model.
+Companies can also choose how they want vendors to deliver new ERP enhancements -- continuously, quarterly or by major software release.

 Integrating with other businesses and departments

 A large enterprise has an ERP system and is actively engaged in acquiring other companies.
-The acquired companies must be integrated into the company's ERP, so one option is to bring them all into the existing on-premises system.
+The acquired companies must integrate seamlessly into the company's ERP, so one option is to bring them all into the existing on-premises system.
 Unfortunately, continuous integrations of this nature can prove costly, risky and labor-intensive.

-An alternative is a two-tier ERP strategy where corporate continues to run its on-premises ERP, and the newly acquired companies use a cloud-based version of the system or a different system that can integrate with headquarters' ERP.
-This cloud-based version can either be cloud-hosted, where your own staff or the hosting provider manages the system in the cloud, or software as a service (SaaS), where the vendor runs a shared system for you.
+An alternative is a two-tier ERP strategy, where corporate continues to run its on-premises ERP, and the newly acquired companies use a cloud-based version of the system or a different system that can integrate with headquarters' ERP.
+This cloud-based version can either be cloud-hosted, where the company's staff or the hosting provider manages the system in the cloud, or software as a service (SaaS), where the vendor runs a shared system for an organization.

-Epicor, Microsoft, SAP, Oracle JD Edwards/PeopleSoft, Sage and Infor all offer ERP in both on-premises and cloud-based versions.
+Epicor, Microsoft, SAP, Oracle, Sage and Infor all offer ERP in both on-premises and cloud-based versions.

-Both Oracle, with JD Edwards and PeopleSoft, and SAP, with Business One, have extensive global consulting and technical support networks.
+Both Oracle and SAP have extensive global consulting and technical support networks.
 Another option is Epicor, which hosts tech and application support centers around the world, delivering support in 20 languages.

-You could also consider a SaaS ERP if your organization is multinational, as SaaS can provide consulting support in addition to software.
+Multinational organizations could also consider a SaaS ERP, as SaaS can provide consulting support in addition to software.

 Monitor service activities

-A service organization wants ERP to monitor its service activities and tie them into its central administrative systems, like finance and human capital management (HCM).
+A service organization wants ERP to monitor its service activities and tie them into its central administrative systems, like finance and human capital management.
 There are ERP systems that can monitor people and service performance internally in the field and on service contracts.

-Oracle PeopleSoft's sweet spot is HCM, and it comes with functionality that supports activity and project tracking and resource monitoring.
-The system is particularly adept at assessing how well your company's human resources are being utilized.
-Epicor has ERP that supports in-field workforces, as well as functionality that supports the end-to-end professional services cycle -- from winning a contract, to staffing and managing projects, managing deliverables and tying the system back into financials.
+Epicor has ERP that supports in-field workforces, as well as functionality that supports the end-to-end professional services cycle -- from winning a contract, staffing and managing projects, managing deliverables and tying the system back into financials.
 Another ERP option with field service functions is Infor CloudSuite Industrial.

 A midsize company wants an ERP system that can support business processes in a one-off project environment.
-In this case, the best ERP software options are systems that are designed for project-centric companies.
+In this case, the best ERP software options are systems specifically designed for project-centric companies.

 The key to selecting the best ERP software for your company is to first understand your company's business model, goals and business processes.
 It is equally important to have a good sense of how flexible IT and business users will be in adapting to change, as the installation of any ERP system brings about change, and that can make people uncomfortable.

-Your ERP partner should be able to meet your company's present and future business and IT needs, but it should also have strong ERP implementation, training and consulting resources.
+An ERP partner should be able to meet a company's present and future business and IT needs, but it should also have strong ERP implementation, training and consulting resources.
 ERP is one system in which people factors are as important as process and IT factors.
-Your ERP software vendor should be able to deliver value in all of these areas.
+ERP software vendors should be able to deliver value in all of these areas.

 Know the main criteria for buying an ERP system